Intake and Screening

 Focuses on responsivity issues for women offenders.
 The structured program provides women with alternatives to criminal activity by helping to identify and mobilize both personal and community resources.

-At STAR the path to return home begins as soon as the resident arrives.
-Upon arrival to STAR, every resident is assigned a reentry specialist who addresses each resident’s reentry needs and begins knocking down barriers to reentry.
+The path to return home begins as soon as the resident arrives at STAR CJC.
+Every resident is assigned a reentry specialist who addresses each resident’s reentry needs and begins knocking down barriers to reenter society with the goal to achieve success and avoid recidivism.
 These barriers can range from housing, employment and education issues, to substance abuse counseling, mental health counseling and relapse prevention.
-Upon discharge, every resident is given a reentry plan that the county probation or parole officer can use to aid in the continued success of the STAR graduate.
+Upon discharge, every resident is given a reentry plan that the county probation or parole officer can use to aid in the continued success of the STAR CJC graduate.

 A once a week, voluntary, faith-based continuing care group offered to offenders during their latter phases and after release.
 The RU program is a nationally recognized initiative offered at local churches.
-The goal is to assist those in recovery both during and after their residency at STAR.
+The goal is to assist those in recovery both during and after their residency at STAR CJC.